Translation introduction to 3 Maccabees (United Bible Societies)

 Quoted with permission from Bullard, Roger A. and Hatton, Howard A. A Handbook on 3-4 Maccabees.
 (UBS Helps for Translators).
 Miami: UBS, 2018.
 For this and other handbooks for translators see here.

-A model of this verse that follows option 1 is:
+A possible model for the first half of this verse is:

 Quoted with permission from Bullard, Roger A. and Hatton, Howard A. A Handbook on 3-4 Maccabees.
 (UBS Helps for Translators).
 Miami: UBS, 2018.
 For this and other handbooks for translators see here.